In each module of the course (or the course as a whole) one can apply following settings (Syllabus settings):

 - hard deadline: it is best to set the hard deadline at least a week after the soft deadline.

-Note that it is important to set dates and deadlines not only for each module but for the whole course as well, then the information will appear on the information page of the course.
+Note that it is important to set dates and deadlines not only for each module but for the whole course as well.
+In this case, the information will appear on the information page of the course.